 The first step in answering that question involves enhancing situational awareness in space.
-To date, only USSTRATCOM monitors space debris in anything resembling a comprehensive fashion, opening a host of ethical questions on its own.
-For instance, is the United States obligated to warn a foreign company or country of an impending collision?
+To date, only USSTRATCOM monitors space debris in anything resembling a comprehensive fashion, opening a host of ethics questions on its own.
+For example, is the United States obligated to warn a foreign company or country of an impending collision?
 However, this single monitoring task relies on aging technology to track only tens of thousands of the millions of pieces of man-made junk in space.
-In 2013 sequester constraints forced the US government to scrap an S-band radar system known as Space Fence, representing an attempt to upgrade some of the infrastructure the joint force uses to track space debris.
-In June 2014, the government revitalized the program, awarding Lockheed Martin a contract of nearly one billion dollars to resume work on the project.
-The legacy tracking system can track debris around the size of a basketball in LEO whereas the proposed Space Fence will be able to track debris down to the size of a baseball or smaller.25 This increased ability could result in the number of catalogued pieces of debris shifting from nearly 20,000 to closer to 200,000.26 Yet, no matter whether Space Fence survives future cuts, any attempt at debris remediation will require affording USSTRATCOM the resources to continue combing software-based predictive models enhanced by a growing ability to spot-check more debris.
-Such a capability is a prerequisite to any attempt at remediation since we cannot remove what we cannot find.
-Similarly, enhanced situational awareness contributes to alleviating a number of the technical issues plaguing the debate on liability.
+In 2013, the US government scrapped an S-band radar system known as Space Fence, due to sequester constraints.
+This system was an attempt to upgrade some of the infrastructure the joint force uses to track space debris.
+In June 2014, government revitalized the program, awarding Lockheed Martin a contract of nearly one billion dollars to resume work on the project.
+The legacy tracking system can track debris around the size of a basketball in LEO.
+The proposed Space Fence will be able to track debris down to the size of a baseball or smaller.
+This increased ability could result in the amount of catalogued debris shifting from nearly 20,000 to closer to 200,000.26 Yet, no matter whether Space Fence survives future cuts, any attempt at debris remediation will require that USSTRATCOM be afforded the resources to continue combing software-based predictive models enhanced by a growing ability to spotcheck more debris.
+Such a capability is a prerequisite to any attempts at remediation, as we cannot remove what we cannot find.
+Likewise, enhanced situational awareness contributes to alleviating a number of the technical issues plaguing the debate on liability.

-Yet, eventually, remediation will demand the physical removal or deorbiting of space debris, and we have no shortage of proposals on how to do that.
-One popular concept in circulation calls for use of a tether, utilizing either electromagnetics or momentum exchange.
-Such devices usually target larger debris, causing such materials to drop out of LEO or flinging them into graveyard orbits above GEO-in much the same way an object tied to a rope can be sent flying.
-The electrodynamic variant has gained prominence recently: a \$1.9 million grant from NASA to Star Technology and Research made news in March 2012.27 The advertised layout of the company's ElectroDynamic Debris Eliminator used a fleet of 12 craft launched into LEO, working in unison to grab debris and drag it to short-lived orbits before cascading out of circulation.
-The company, which has received other government grants in the past, projected that a fleet of this size conceivably could remove all current LEO trash over two kilograms within seven years.28 Consequently, although this targeted system carries with it the benefits of accuracy and control, it is designed to choreograph in such a manner that it produces the long-term benefits of a dragnet approach as well.
-Whether it can truly keep up with the natural increase of debris, whether deorbited material runs the risk of reaching the surface, and whether such a large and mobile fleet further increases the chances of collisions are questions that still need answers, leaving this regimen as one among a host of uncrowned contenders for the title of panacea.
-It joins the ranks of lasers and harpoons in the evergrowing club of designs vying for a slice of the inevitable windfall that a likely crisis would produce.
-Though just one example, the ElectroDynamic Debris Eliminator demonstrates the complexities involved at every level of technical development and the associated costs for even nonoperational prototypes.
+Yet, eventually, debris remediation will require the physical removal or deorbiting of space debris, and there is no shortage of proposals on how to accomplish this.
+One popular concept being circulated is the use of a tether, utilizing either electromagnetics or momentum exchange.
+Such devices usually focus on larger debris, causing such materials to drop out of LEO or flinging them into graveyard orbits above GEO much in the way an object tied to a rope can be sent flying.
+The electrodynamic variant has gained prominence recently, with a \$1.9 million grant from NASA to Star Technology and Research making news in March 2012.
+The advertised layout of their ElectroDynamic Debris Eliminator (EDDE) used a fleet of twelve crafts launched into LEO, working in unison to grab debris and drag it to short-lived orbits before cascading out of circulation.
+The company, which has received other government grants in the past, projected that a fleet of this size could conceivably remove all current LEO trash over two kilograms within seven years.
+Consequently, while this is a targeted system carrying with it the benefits of accuracy and control, it is designed to choreograph in such a manner that it produces the long-term benefits of a dragnet approach as well.
+Whether it can truly keep up with the natural increase of debris, whether deorbited material runs the risk of reaching the surface, and whether such a large and mobile fleet further increases the chances of collisions are questions still needing to be answered, leaving this regiment one among a host of uncrowned contenders for the title of panacea.
+It joins the ranks of lasers and harpoons in the ever-growing club of designs vying for a slice of the inevitable windfall to be made from a likely crisis.
+While just one example, the EDDE demonstrates the complexities involved at every level of technical development and the associated costs for even nonoperational prototypes.